-Wells also helped usher in three new athletic programs, leading the promotion and media requests of football, swimming and wrestling in 2009.
+Wells also helped usher in three new athletic programs, leading the promotion and media requests of football, men's and women's swimming and wrestling in 2009.

 Along with his responsibilities in sports information, Wells also acts as the "voice of Blue Raider athletics" providing radio, television and web casts play-by-play for football, basketball and a number of the college's Olympic sports.

 Wells has earned numerous awards from his peers in sports information, winning the MSC's Sports Information Director of the Year honor eight times (2003, 2007, 2009, 2010, 2011, 2012, 2014 and 2015).